A robust and engaging curriculum taught by enthusiastic teachers is the foundation on which we nurture knowledgeable and skilled young people.

 The curriculum is very deliberately sequenced, with geographical vocabulary and concepts carefully built up year by year in a logical progression.
 We revisit key concepts and vocabulary with increasing complexity so that older pupils’ thinking is challenged and their knowledge deepened.

-History is valued very highly at Future Academies’ schools, and is given much more timetabled time than at other primary schools, with pupils studying two history lessons per week from Year 1, and three history lessons per week from Year 3.
-Students are taught history chronologically, beginning with a study of the prehistoric world, Ancient Iraq and Ancient Egypt in Year 3.
-They then study the classical world for three years, with Ancient Greece being taught in Years 4 and 5, and Ancient Rome being taught in Year 6.
+History is valued very highly at Future Academies’ schools, and is given much more timetabled time than at other primary schools, with pupils studying two history lessons per week from Year 1, and four history lessons per week from Year 3.
+Key Stage 2 pupils are taught Ancient History and British History as discrete subjects.
+Both Ancient and British History are taught chronologically.
+In Year 3, Ancient History begins with a study of the prehistoric world, Ancient Iraq and Ancient Egypt and British History starts with Saint Augustine and Alfred the Great.
+In Ancient History, Ancient Greece is taught in Years 4 and 5, and Ancient Rome is taught in Year 6.
+The British History curriculum continues from the Norman Conquest through to the English Civil War and the execution of Charles I.

 Our history curriculum has a clear focus on improving students’ literacy.
 Pupils are asked to complete creative writing tasks in most lessons, and pupils build up to essay tasks as they get older.
 Our history curriculum is also designed to improve students’ cultural literacy.